nbogojevic/TechAw_EclipseOrion/README.md

 Eclipse Orion Tech Awareness
 ============================

-This is the presentation of Eclipse Orion.
+This is the presentation of the Eclipse Orion.

 Web based IDE
 -------------